Knifyar/banking-case-study-initial/README.md

+# David Fink 2000210
+* Finished the Autoloan, CreditCard, and Deposit completely.
+* Finished the Orchestrator models.
+* Did not finish the Orchestrator controller, service, and etc...

 # Banking Case Study

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):